pendulum-chain/substrate-stellar-sdk/autogenerator/README.md

 The code in this directory generates a Rust decoder and encoder of all XDR types used in Stellar.
 It generates the code in the file `src/xdr/types.rs`

+The code in this folder is derived from https://github.com/stellar/js-xdr

 # How to use

 ## Requirements